-Publish/Subscribe messaging is the core of any realtime application.
+Realtime Messaging is the core of any realtime application.
 It allows devices to subscribe to named “channels.”
 When messages are published, they are delivered instantly to all connected devices.
-What happens if a device is disconnected or on an unreliable connection?
-PubNub has a number of features including Reconnection, History, Storage and Playback to allow devices to seamlessly catch up on a channel’s content.
 Publish/Subscribe data streams can transfer device positions, chat messages, or just about any kind of dynamic structured data you can think of; think JSON.

-Presence tracking is a tremendously useful feature for apps in gaming, social, collaboration, ride-hailing, and IoT spaces.
+Presence is online/offline detection.
 If you’re familiar with chat applications, you’ve seen the friendly “buddy list” before.
 PubNub generalizes this concept across all the applications of Publish/Subscribe messaging, making it easy to see which devices are online and connected to channels using its Presence API.
-This makes it easy to see which users are online for a chat application, which cars are available in the case of a ride-hailing app, or which sensors are currently transmitting or receiving in the case of an IoT app.
 As devices come online, leave or become disconnected from the network, PubNub sends the corresponding Presence events of join, leave, and timeout to your application, allowing it to respond instantly to dynamic channel membership.

-Multiplexing and Channel Groups.
-What fun would an app be if it only had one channel?
-PubNub gives developers the ability to create an unlimited number of channels.
+Multiplexing and Channel Groups allows developers the ability to create an unlimited number of channels.
 Using one connection for each channel subscription would quickly become unwieldy.
 Similarly, it’s often useful to give a group of channels a “nickname” to allow for easier subscription.
-For instance, creating an alias for all the users on a given team, or all the component stocks of the Dow Jones or S&P 500 indexes.
 PubNub provides Multiplexing to allow one device connection to support dozens of channel subscriptions.
 For cases where it’s necessary to subscribe to hundreds or thousands of channels, PubNub provides a feature called Channel Groups to create a compound subscription.

 PubNub Android API